mckinsey/vizro/vizro-core/docs/pages/user-guides/parameters.md

 In the above example, the object passed to the function argument `color_discrete_map` is a dictionary which maps the different flower species to fixed colors (for example, `{"virginica":"blue"}`).
 In this case, only the value `blue` should be changed instead of the entire dictionary.
 This can be achieved by specifying a target as `scatter.color_discrete_map.virginica`.

 Note that in the above example, one parameter affects multiple targets.

+## Data loading parameters

+If you are using [dynamic data](data.md/#dynamic-data) loading, you can customize the data being loaded by utilizing parameters.
+For detailed instructions on how to pass parameters to dynamic data functions from the user interface, refer to the [parametrize data loading](data.md/#parametrize-data-loading) section.